9 steps to create successful HTML email templates

 Let’s face it: Designers love to use backgrounds of all kinds.
 They’re powerful visual elements that make your messages stand out, and we absolutely agree that it makes everything more attractive and appealing.

-One of the biggest pains with HTML emails however, is the partial lack of support for background images.
+One of the biggest pain points with HTML emails however, is the partial lack of support for background images.

 Consider including a fallback colour that appears when the background image doesn’t load or will be seen behind images that have transparency.